Brandin Cooks: 2013 season

-Cooks finished the 2013 season with 128 receptions for 1,730 yards and 16 touchdowns.
+Cooks finished the 2013 season with 128 receptions for 1,730 yards and 16 touchdowns, with his 1,730 receiving yards leading the NCAA.
 Cooks's receptions and receiving yards were Pac-12 Conference records.
 His 128 receptions shattered the school single-season record, previously held by James Rodgers and Markus Wheaton with 91 each.
 He was held to under 100 yards only four times and exceeded 200 yards in a game twice.
 At the end of the season, he won the Fred Biletnikoff Award and was a consensus All-American.
 He was the second Oregon State player to win the Biletnikoff Award, the first being Mike Hass in 2005.
 He finished his collegiate career among the best in school history by being second in receptions, third in receiving yards, and first in receiving touchdowns.
 Cooks and quarterback Sean Mannion teamed up for 23 receiving touchdowns over their careers, a school record for a quarterback-receiver tandem.

 On January 2, 2014, Cooks announced that he would forgo his senior season and enter the 2014 NFL draft.

 In addition to football, Cooks ran track at Oregon State.
 He earned a second-place finish in the 60-meter dash at the 2012 UW Invitational, clocking a personal-best time of 6.81 seconds.